SebastianoDenegri/vietnam-systemic-risk-index/README.md

 We quantify systemic risk by building a composite index (VSRI - the Vietnam Systemic Risk Index) to model market vulnerability and predict financial stress events.

-The scope of the project is to establish a data-driven, structured framework to quantify financial systemic risk in Vietnam and predict future stress events, providing insights on the main drivers of financial distress, in a young, fast-growing, and under-studied market.
+The scope of the project is to establish a data-driven, structured framework to quantify financial systemic risk in Vietnam providing insights on the main drivers of financial distress in a young, fast-growing, and under-studied market.